Processors reference

 | 78905 | Jewelry | Art Deco Diamond Bracelet |

-- When a source attribute contains
+- When an incoming event contains

 product_id: 1234, the processor doesn't create any attributes.